-We introduced ScopeX[TM], a first-of-its-kind approach with the goal of substantially reducing carbon impact on major projects.
-We will also embed net zero, resilience, and social value targets into our client account management program.

-3 Improve social outcomes

-We believe diversity and inclusion enable better outcomes for clients, a deeper understanding of community challenges, and more innovative solutions that propel the industry forward.
+Achieve net zero We have furthered our own carbon emissions goals by achieving carbon emissions operational net zero beginning in fiscal 2021 while also committing to by 2040 reach science-based net zero carbon emissions by 2040.
+Embed sustainable We introduced ScopeX [TM] , a first-of-its-kind approach with the goal o development and substantially reducing carbon impact on major projects.
+We will also resilience across embed net zero, resilience, and social value targets into our client our work account management program.
+Improve social outcomes We believe diversity and inclusion enable better outcomes for clients, a deeper understanding of community challenges, and more innovative solutions that propel the industry forward.
 As part of this pledge, we have set an industry-leading, near-term target of women comprising at least 20% of senior leadership roles and at least 35% of the overall workforce.
 In addition, we have implemented new required unconscious bias training and set specific targets within each of our regions to advance our equity, diversity, and inclusion goals.
+Enhance governance To better assess ESG risk factors in potential projects, we have deployed an enterprise framework supported by leadership accountability and advocacy through the audit of specific ESG targets and metrics on an annual basis.